DigiBP/Team-Apples/README.md

 ## 10. Sent License Key
-- With this scenario the license key is retrieved from the CRM and sent via E-mail to the client.
+- With this scenario the license key is retrieved from the CRM and sent via E-mail to the client immediately as soon as the preceding scenario is finished.
-- The e-mail always refers to the Chatbot in case the client has issues or questions they can get in touch with the Chatbot.
+- The Custom Webhook assures a smooth and faster sending of the License Key E-mail.
+- The email content is composed using the retrieved details from the Google Sheet or CRM, and it includes the generated license key.

 ### Scenario
 ![TO-BE-PROCESS/MAKE-Screenshots/10.
 Sent license key.png](https://github.com/DigiBP/Team-Apples/blob/52999f1baade0f6eb8c914de3e85cf57910ea5c7/TO-BE-PROCESS/MAKE-Screenshots/10.%20Sent%20license%20key.png)

 ### E-mail License Key
+- The e-mail always refers to the Chatbot in case the client has issues or questions they can get in touch with the Chatbot.

 <img src="https://github.com/DigiBP/Team-Apples/blob/e0b465c7025875559349c3bf35189fb21940c24e/TO-BE-PROCESS/E-Mail-Schreenshots/10_License%20Key.png"  width="50%" height="50%">

 ## 11. Sent license renewal form URL

-- The e-mail always refers to the Chatbot in case the client has issues or questions they can get in touch with the Chatbot.
+- After 330 days just 30 days before the expiration of the yearly license key this scenario automatically sents a renewal licens URL Link to the client via E-mail.
+- The email content is composed using the retrieved details from the CRM, and it includes the price information to be paid, if renewal is requested.

 ### Scenario
 ![TO-BE-PROCESS/MAKE-Screenshots/11.
 Sent license renewal form URL.png](https://github.com/DigiBP/Team-Apples/blob/1546a24de3f3222c595b6a0c8fbc52b69e984a95/TO-BE-PROCESS/MAKE-Screenshots/11.%20Sent%20license%20renewal%20form%20URL.png)

 ### E-mail Expiration License Key and Renewal URL
+- The e-mail always refers to the Chatbot in case the client has issues or questions they can get in touch with the Chatbot.

 <img src="https://github.com/DigiBP/Team-Apples/blob/e0b465c7025875559349c3bf35189fb21940c24e/TO-BE-PROCESS/E-Mail-Schreenshots/11_License%20Key%20expiration%20in%2030%20days.png"  width="50%" height="50%">

 ## 12. Renewing request received
-- Message event where the renewal form has been filled in
+- The client is given the option to renew the existing yearly license key.
+- If the client decides to renew the license key, they fill out a form indicating their intention.
+- The "Watch New Row" module detects the new row or entry in CRM.
+- The "Watch New Row" module triggers an intermediate catching message event in Camunda.
+- The intermediate catching message event in Camunda serves as a waiting state for a specific message to arrive.
+In this case, it is waiting for the message indicating the client's request for a yearly license key.
+- Once the intermediate catching message event is triggered, Camunda captures the event and continues with the workflow in this case the user task "Confirm payment and renew license" will appear in the task list of the Consultant.

 ### Scenario
 ![TO-BE-PROCESS/MAKE-Screenshots/12.
 Renewing request received.png](https://github.com/DigiBP/Team-Apples/blob/1546a24de3f3222c595b6a0c8fbc52b69e984a95/TO-BE-PROCESS/MAKE-Screenshots/12.%20Renewing%20request%20received.png)